 In each market collapse, a bubble period precedes where investors/companies were in a euphoric state and they spent assiduously.
 Goods production soared to meet demand.
 Then when supply reaches its peak to overssupply, prices of commodities and products plummet, leading to layoffs, and selloffs of financial assets.

 With this next stock market crash, there may not be any way to hedge against it, nor an investment that will survive the coming devaluation.
 With trillions of extra money supply, the flood of dollars could result in a huge devaluation of the US dollar — a currency the world is relying on.
 Worse, is that cryptocurrency could result in Americans abandoning the dollar too.
 If the dollar crashes, the US government’s tax situation would be precarious and investors would divest of US securities too.
 Rising interest rates, failed debt repayment, and rocketing unemployment would send the US into a major depression.

 Definitely a situation calling for hedging strategies, good advice, and perhaps international diversified investments.
 Given this is complicated, you should be consulting with a competent, seasoned investment advisor.

 Now in mid 2021, the economic situation is a little better.
 The banks are said to be in better condition, people have a lot of savings, and there’s huge pent up demand for housing and goods.
 Yet there are other negative crash indictors to consider.

 Let’s take a look the most troubling and self-explanatory factors:

 - inflation begins to soar as too much money pursues limited products

 - technology changes as AI, electric vehicles, and automation put workers out of work

-- Biden tries to get tough with enemies, and sudden terror attack from an enemy state sends confidence plummeting
+- President B tries to get tough with enemies, and sudden terror attack from an enemy state sends confidence plummeting

 - sudden corporate tax rate jumps